njosuedev/reporterr/README.md

-# VAT Report Analyzer Rwanda.
+# VAT Report Analyzer Rwanda

 A stateless tool that ingests Rwanda EBM (Electronic Billing Machine) Sales and Purchase Excel exports and generates an accountant-ready VAT analysis report — figures, a